 Most experts agree that the ages between six and eight years old are the best for most young students.
 At this stage, they have already had Pre-school and Kindergarten and have been taught by adults.
-Their hand and eye coordination has developed and their ability to understand basic theory is excellent.
+Importantly, their hand and eye coordination have developed and their ability to understand basic theory is excellent.

 Reading music is difficult for most children under the ages of six.
 Be careful not to complicate and frustrate the child with learning notation before they are practiced with other forms of reading.